eob/eob.github.com/_posts/2010-10-09-if-james-bond-were-a-linguist.markdown

 Here's the program.
 Each item is taken from the [real program](http://www.lsi.upc.edu/events/emnlp2010/program.html):

-*   Keynote: Why do we call it decoding?
+*   Keynote: Why do we call it decoding?<br />
     Kevin Knight
-*   Improving Gender Classification of Blog Authors Arjun Mukherjee and Bing Liu
+*   Improving Gender Classification of Blog Authors<br />
+    Arjun Mukherjee and Bing Liu
-*   Modeling Perspective using Adaptor Grammars
+*   Modeling Perspective using Adaptor Grammars<br />
     Eric Hardisty, Jordan Boyd-Graber and Philip Resnik
-*   Practical Linguistic Steganography using Contextual Synonym Substitution and Vertex Colour Coding Ching-Yun Chang and Stephen Clark
+*   Practical Linguistic Steganography using Contextual Synonym Substitution and Vertex Colour Coding<br />
+    Ching-Yun Chang and Stephen Clark
-*   A Latent Variable Model for Geographic Lexical Variation Jacob Eisenstein, Brendan O'Connor, Noah A. Smith and Eric P. Xing
+*   A Latent Variable Model for Geographic Lexical Variation<br />
+    Jacob Eisenstein, Brendan O'Connor, Noah A. Smith and Eric P. Xing